-JustinAllgaier is NASCAR Series driver, born on 6th of June, 1986, in Riverton, Illinois.
-His biggest achievement so far is the championship title won in 2008 in ARCA Racing Series, a competition which has strong connections with NASCAR.
+JustinAllgaier is an American stock car racing driver, born in 1986 in Riverton, Illinois, whose biggest achievement so far is the championship title in the 2008 ARCA Racing Series.

 Multiple title winner in midget racing

 Allgaier began his career in quarter midget roadsters racing, winning many races at the local level.
 He had full support from his parents who both were passionate racing fans.
 His talent was obvious and he had won five championship titles until the age of 12.

 Justin quickly moved up through the ranks and as a teenager, he debuted in the ARCA Series, driving a Chevrolet at the Illinois racetrack in Springfield.
 From 2003 to 2005, he continued to compete in selected ARCA Series events as a part-time racer and had some success.
 He clinched a couple of podium finishes as well top five finishes and also debuted in NASCAR Camping World Truck Series, taking part in four races, but without success.

 How to race and study at the same time?